efrederickson/SharpLua/README.txt

 To use in your projects, just add a reference to the SharpLua.dll file and use the SharpLua.LuaRuntime.Run(code[, environment]) or RunFile function.

+There is no garbage collecter because .NET has a built-in garbage collecter and when an object is set to nil, its removed.
 Features Lua doesn't have:
 - built-in table copying and printing
 - metatable access for all Lua objects